sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include sketches of what your devices might look like here.**\*\*

+## TODO : add photo of costumes

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

+- Wristband : Size of the screen which indicates light.
+Might be better to let the entire armband be the part that lights up rather than a specific part
+- Neck Ornament : Might prove to be the least useful out of the 3, as the user must stay alert of the color/ look down to see the status.
+- Wall mounted : There is a need to buy multiple devices depending on where you want to place at home.
+Only useful when user is inside the house.
+Might need to be used in tandem with Computer/phone to be useful on the go/remote access.

 ## Part F. Record